U.S. flag

 • Some individuals diagnosed with POT1-TPD have the disorder as the result of a de novo germline pathogenic variant.
 The proportion of individuals with POT1-TPD caused by a de novo pathogenic variant is unknown.

-• If the germline POT1 pathogenic variant identified in the proband is not identified in either parent, the following possibilities should be considered:
+• If the pathogenic variant identified in the proband is not identified in either parent and parental identity testing has confirmed biological maternity and paternity, the following possibilities should be considered:

 Sibs of a proband.
 The risk to the sibs of the proband depends on the genetic status of the proband's parents:

 • If a parent of the proband has a germline POT1 pathogenic variant, the risk to the sibs of inheriting the pathogenic variant is 50%.
 It is important to note that clinical manifestations of POT1-TPD cannot be predicted in heterozygous family members because the full phenotypic spectrum and penetrance of POT1-TPD are unknown.
-The types of POT1-related tumors can vary among members of the same family and current evidence is limited to disease-focused studies.
+The types of POT1-related tumors can vary among members of the same family, and current evidence is largely limited to disease-focused studies.

-• Each child of an individual with POT1-TPD has a 50% chance of inheriting the POT1 pathogenic variant.
-It is important to note that clinical manifestations of POT1-TPD cannot be predicted in heterozygous family members because the full phenotypic spectrum and penetrance of POT1-TPD are unknown.
-The types of POT1-related tumors can vary among members of the same family and current evidence is limited to disease-focused studies.
+Offspring of a proband.
+Each child of an individual with POT1-TPD has a 50% chance of inheriting the POT1 pathogenic variant.
+Clinical manifestations of POT1-TPD cannot be predicted in heterozygous offspring because the full phenotypic spectrum and penetrance of POT1-TPD are unknown.
+The types of POT1-related tumors can vary among members of the same family, and current evidence is largely limited to disease-focused studies.

 Related Genetic Counseling Issues